bitmax-exchange/BitMax-API-v2/source/includes/_websocket-cash.md

 }
 ```

+If the order is valid, you will receive an order update message in which `Status` is `New`.
 If the order is invalid, you will receive an rejection message immediately with `coid` the same as the new order request message.

 Key           | Data Type | Value